mdyeamin/-healthcare-react-firebase/README.md

 # Health  Sense

-This project was bootstrapped with [Health  Sense](https://health-sense-d3b2a.web.app/).
+This is a hospital's website [Health  Sense](https://health-sense-d3b2a.web.app/).

-## Available Scripts
+## Health  Sense info
 * this is health care website
 * This website is a complete medical related website and receive your services through this website
 * This website provides quality services about health